 Now let me address another major issue which has also prompted this post and highlights the importance of recognizing who Obara Meji really is.

 I came into this world with a gift for helping, healing, and teaching mankind.
-Now for over 25 years I have been an active spiritualist doing just that, and I have always been a child of light.
+Now for over many many years I have been an active spiritualist doing just that, and I have always been a child of light.
 What this means is that I do not associate or involve myself in any kind of trickery, deceit or deception, or any kind of dealing that is not transparent and to the benefit of the people I deal with.
 I have helped countless people with no reward in mind and no reward received, simply because they needed help and most cases could not afford it.

 Many initiates who do not have money to help themselves, I have given them spiritual information to acquire the money they need so that they can receive the help they needed to fix their lives, and I had done this with no expectation in mind.
 Moreover, I am internationally recognized (and in all realms) as being compassionate and always working for the benefit of human beings.

 I have never spoken of myself in this way before, but TODAY I have to.
 I believe because of how friendly, jocular, open, and accessible I am, people have been disrespecting me and taking advantage of who I am.